himanshu2285/ML-practices/README.md

 # ML-practices
-Repository to store the practices of Machine Learnign
+Repository to store the practices of Machine Learning